Link Interac Inc.: Clients

 Link Interac has fifteen branches servicing over 7000 different client organizations.
 Mostly these are local boards of education to whom Interac provides ALTs.
 The scope of this teaching in public schools is quite large, and the estimate based on government figures is that about 17.33%, or 1 in 5.76 students, is taught by an Interac teacher weekly.
 About 10% of its business is in providing language instruction to companies such as Ito-Yokado, Honda, Hitachi, Mitsubishi, and NEC, as well as Japanese governmental organizations such as the Japan International Cooperation Agency.

-Ownership

-From 2010 to 2014, Interac was owned by Advantage Partners.
-Since April 2014, Interac has become part of Link & Motivation Inc (TSE:2170).
-The official company name "Interac" was changed to Link Interac Inc. after joining Link and Motivation Inc.

 Union representation

 In western Japan some Interac teachers are represented by the General Union.
 In southern Japan Interac teachers are represented by the Fukuoka General Union.
 In the Tokyo area and north eastern Japan, Interac teachers are unionized in "Zenkoku Ippan Tokyo General Union Tozen ALTs" local.
-In Hokkaido, Interac teachers are represented by the Hokkaido ALT Union.